abhishek270494/learning/README.md

    - PostgreSQL (port 5432)
    - Zookeeper (port 2181)
    - Kafka (port 9092)
+   - Keycloak (port 8081, default admin: admin/admin)
    - Spring Boot app (port 8080)

 3. The API will be available at `http://localhost:8080`
+4. Keycloak will be available at `http://localhost:8081/auth` (or as configured)

+### Keycloak Setup

+- The `src/main/resources/keycloak backup/` directory contains example realm and user JSON files for Keycloak import.
+- On first run, you can import these files into Keycloak via the admin console to quickly set up realms, clients, and users for development.
+- Update your application YAML files to match the Keycloak realm, client, and endpoints as needed.

 ### Running Locally (without Docker)

-1. Ensure PostgreSQL and Kafka are running locally and update `src/main/resources/application-local.yaml` accordingly.
+1. Ensure PostgreSQL, Kafka, and Keycloak are running locally and update `src/main/resources/application-local.yaml` accordingly.
 2. Build and run the app:
    ```sh
    ./mvnw spring-boot:run -Dspring-boot.run.profiles=local